WojciechSitarek/WojciechSitarek/README.md

-## Glad to see you here!

-I am a student full-stack software engineer.
-I love programming, reading, writing and speaking.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.

-That's why I like to make things that make a difference.
+👋 Hey there!
+I'm Wojciech, a second-year computer science student with a passion for full-stack development.
+Programming isn't just my academic pursuit; it's also my favorite hobby.
+I love diving into both front-end and back-end technologies to create innovative solutions.
+Outside of coding, I'm a people person who enjoys meeting new folks and learning from their experiences.
+Feel free to reach out—I'm always up for a chat!

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />